greenwyrt/plover2CAT/user_manual.md

 ]
 ```

+### Modifying on the `stroked` hook in Plover

+Of the three engine hooks with data for `strokes`, `stroked`, `send_string` and `send_backspace`, the two `send_*` hooks will trigger before `stroked`.
+Therefore, `stroked` is used as the trigger to update the `strokes` data, as by then the number of backspaces and text string Plover emits for the stroke are available.
+If done the other way around, `send_string` will not know the present stroke, and the code becomes more complicated with the `strokes` data always a step behind.

+The `on_stroked` function in the code is the workhorse of the entire editor.
+It sets properties of the paragraph and modifies them before inserting the text Plover outputs, and also deleting text based on the number of backspaces Plover outputs.

 ### Lossy `stroke` data

 Each time a stroke is written, Plover2CAT will first parse the the number of backspaces and/or text string the Plover engine outputs.
 The text string element (third) in the `strokes` sub-lists will be modified.
 The resulting `strokes` list will contain a *lossy* representation of the steno and the text as the backspaces Plover emits are used, but not recorded explicitly.